gsgxnet/gsgxnet.github.io/index.md

 A long read I would say

-## Ulysses follows or mirrors Homer's  Odyssey by characters
+## Ulysses follows or mirrors Homers Odyssey by characters

 - Telemachia
 - Odyssey
 - Nostus